 The National Association for the Education of Young Children is the nation’s leading organization of early childhood professionals and represents the mark of quality in early childhood education.
 Through an intensive self-study and on-site review by NAEYC Assessors, approximately 8% of all preschools and other early childhood programs have earned this mark of quality for program excellence.

-The Phyllis J. Washington College of Education and Human Sciences is home to the following NAEYC Accredited early childhood programs:
+The Phyllis J. Washington College of Education is home to the following NAEYC Accredited early childhood programs:

 - Co-Teach is an inclusive preschool program at the Institute for Educational Research and Service (IERS) that serves children ages 3 through 5 with diverse abilities and their families.